|

 Climate change 1

 While some species undoubtedly would not be able to adapt and cope with higher temperatures, others would thrive in the new climate, crowding out other species.
 Evidence of this ...
 National Park.
-A World Wildlife Fund study there found an increase in exotic plants at higher elevations recently, while timberline spruce trees, normally stunted, now are growing at an abnormally high ...
+A World Wildlife Fund study there found an increase in exotic plants at higher elevations recently, while timberline spruce trees, normally stunted, now are growing at an abnormally high rate ...

 forestsforever.org